-How Safe and Secure is Skrill?
+How Secure is Skrill?

 Very.
 Skrill uses the most up-to-date encryption and security methods to prevent unauthorized uses and fraud.
 With 24/7 security monitoring, amazing customer support and immediate investigation into any curious transactions your money couldn't possibly be any safer online.

 Skrill also offers two-factor authentication for your account so there is very little risk of it ever being compromised.
 Two Factor Authentication is an extra layer of security that requires a password and username and an extra 6-digit code created by Google authenticator.
 Card or bank details are never revealed to the payee and information transmitted is encrypted to the highest standards of the Payment Card Industry Data Security Standards (PCI-DSS Level 1) so data is unreadable.